Behold! At the idyllic face of eternal beauty

 How perplexing is this hermit tale,

-who saw the breeze, murmuring charges,
+who saw the breeze murmuring charges,

-bearing the flowers’ arrows, attack
+bearing the flowers’ arrows attacking

-the bees in their fortress, honeycombs;
+the bees in their fortress, honeycombs —

-midst the waters of molten shore;
+in the still waters of a frozen shore;

-heard the aching heart and sizzling words
+and heard the aching heart with sizzling words

 What marks the hunt but flesh and blood?